Videos · Ben Baker

 Ben Baker: So everybody knows your name and your title at this point, but introduce yourself.

-Ben Baker: So what kind of drew you to Expel, and what’s your favorite part about working here?
+Ben Baker: What drew you to Expel?
+You’ve already kind of hit on this a little bit, but you know, what kind of drew you in and what’s your favorite part of working here?

 Hafsah Mijinyawa: Authenticity drew me to Expel.
 From the very start, it came very well recommended to me by people, not just people who worked here but people who knew of the company and knew of what it was building.
 And I was kind of hyped up on this whole idea of building cybersecurity products that just work and that customers can grow to not just use, but to love.
 And that’s what really drew me to Expel was hearing a continuation of that story that I had kind of heard while I was at Duo.